 Mixing RAM brands is not a major issue provided the factors shared above are kept in mind and you’re careful in the process.
-The specs like voltage, speed etc are what matter at the core.
+The specs like the voltage, speed, etc are what matter at the core.
 As long as you are careful in that matter then the brands do not matter as much.

 Risks of mixing RAMs